intel/neural-compressor/docs/incompatible_changes.md

 The user-facing APIs are changed between v1.2 and v1.1.
 The major changes are:

-1. v1.2 abstracts `lpot.common.Model` concept to cover those cases whose weight and graph files are stored separately.
+1. v1.2 abstracts `neural_compressor.common.Model` concept to cover those cases whose weight and graph files are stored separately.

 2. v1.2 unifies the calling style by setting model, calibration dataloader, evaluation dataloader, and metric through `quantizer` attributes rather than passing as function inputs.